 Exactly how does Chapter 13 work?

 A Chapter 13 plan permits individuals who have a steady source of income to pay part or all of their debts under protection of the bankruptcy court.
 If you file Chapter 13, you file a petition and a plan with the bankruptcy court.
-The bankruptcy law requires that the payments you make through the plan to unsecured creditors have a value of at least what the creditors would have received if you had chosen to file a Chapter 7 case.

 Who can file a Chapter 13 plan?